-Perenco is committed to a voluntary HSE approach that aims to consolidate staff awareness on healthcare issues, safety of people and facilities, and on the environmental impact of the company activities.
-The HSE management is directly attached to the subsidiary general manager.
+Perenco is committed to a voluntary SHE approach (Safety, Health and Environment) that aims to consolidate staff awareness on healthcare issues, safety of people and facilities, and on the environmental impact of the company activities.
+The HSE management is directly attached to the Subsidiary General Manager.

-"Perenco is a company with strong values of difference, carried by each employee.
+"Perenco is a company with strong values, carried by each employee.
 Our target for each barrel we produce and deliver, is excellence.
 We constantly foment innovation in the fields of technology and working methodology.
 This requirement for innovation also applies to our HSE policy.
-We are proactive in terms of risk analysis, training and prevention exercise.
+We are proactive in terms of risk analysis, training and preventve measures.
 Above all, we carefully rally our teams in a way that promotes the reporting of information, in order to take account of any incident and to put in place any necessary corrective actions very promptly.
 Here again, our very short decision-making process is a real strength."

 Benoît de LA FOUCHARDIÈRE, CEO